 - Boil Darigold Butter for about 1 minute.
 When the milk solids on the bottom of the pan begin to brown, slowly pour through cheesecloth, leaving the brown specks in the bottom of the pan.
 Refrigerate or freeze.

 When you use Darigold, all of the fat solids easily sink to the bottom of the pan, leaving nothing but the glorious pure clarified butter on top, making it extremely easy to separate.
 Make this next time you are enjoying fresh Dungeness Crab, and impress your guests with your culinary skills.

-Darigold does dairy differently; Book a reservation at one of our six locations and see for yourself the difference that quality makes.
+Darigold does dairy differently; Book a reservation at one of our seven locations and see for yourself the difference that quality makes.